vanus-labs/docs/blog/2023-02-19-mysql-email-blog/index.md

 ---
 title: Build a Notification Pipeline from MySQL to Email in Seconds
+dscription: We will explore how to use Vanus to build a pipeline that sends email notifications based on changes in a MySQL database.
+We will cover the necessary steps to set up Vanus, configure it to monitor a MySQL database, and send email notifications when changes are detected.
+type: blog
+category: tutorials
+layout: single
+lastmod: 2023-02-20
 authors: Michael
 tags: ['MySQL', 'Database', 'Email', 'real-time']
 ---

-# Get notifications from Mysql to your email
+# Get notifications from Mysql to your Email

 Welcome to my blog on how to get notifications from MySQL to email.
 For businesses and organizations that rely on MySQL to manage their data, staying informed about changes to the database is essential.
 However, manually monitoring the database for updates can be time-consuming and prone to human error.